Tricky1702/JaguarCompany/tags/1.4/jaguar_company_readme.txt

 Install
 -------
-After unzipping, move or copy the folder, "jaguar_company_1.5.oxp", into your AddOns directory.
+After unzipping, move or copy the folder, "jaguar_company_1.4.oxp", into your AddOns directory.

 Uninstall
 ---------
-Delete the directory, "jaguar_company_1.5.oxp", from your AddOns directory.
+Delete the directory, "jaguar_company_1.4.oxp", from your AddOns directory.

 Version History
 ---------------
-v1.5 (2012-07-08)
-    Vertex and fragment shaders for the base.
-    Docking bay looks like a rippling pool. v1.4 (2012-07-04)
+v1.4 (2012-07-04)
     Flee for Q-Bombs.
     Be more mercenary when in intercept mode.